ashlog-rest/ashlog/README.md

     ```
     $ git clone https://github.com/ashlog-rest/ashlog
     ```

+2. Create `.env` file and set the requirred environment variables as stated in the <a href="https://github.com/ashlog-rest/ashlog#developer-instructions">Developer Instructions</a>.

-2. Make sure you have docker installed and run:
+3. Make sure you have docker installed and run:

     ```
     $ docker-compose up --build
     ```

 That's it!
-Now you should be able to access the REST API and the webapp on http://localhost:8000/
+Now you should be able to access the REST API and the webapp on http://localhost:8000/.

 ## Developer Instructions